Sunday, June 21, 2026

 Leptoceratops life reconstruction in watercolors by Christopher DiPiazza.

 Leptoceratops was a ceratopsian dinosaur, which means it possessed a strong parrot-like beak and a bony frill on the back of its skull.
 Unlike a lot of its larger relatives it didn't have any horns on the nose or over the eyes, but it did have large pointed jugal (cheek) bones which likely supported horns of some kind in life on the tips.
 Its lower jaw was extremely deep, implying there were huge muscles there in life, giving it a powerful bite.
-In the jaws it sported a row leaf-shaped teeth which were proportionally the largest of any ceratopsian.
-The wear on Leptoceratops' is unique, suggesting its jaws would have moved back and forth in a circular motion, similar to many herbivorous mammals, but unheard of in any other dinosaur.
-This unique feeding style, combined with the raw power of its beak and jaws, may have allowed it exploit a wider range of plant foods since it did not have the height advantage of other larger plant-eaters it coexisted with.
+In the jaws it sported leaf-shaped teeth which were proportionally the largest of any ceratopsian.
+The wear on Leptoceratops' teeth is unique, suggesting its jaws would have moved back and forth in a circular motion, similar to many herbivorous mammals, but unheard of in any other dinosaur.
+This unique feeding style, combined with the raw power of its jaws and the sharpness of the beak, may have allowed it exploit a wider range of plant foods since it did not have the height advantage of other larger plant-eaters it coexisted with.

 Diagram of the tooth ware and chewing motion of Leptoceratops from the paper by Varriale et al. referenced below.